slusarz/dovecot-fts-flatcurve/README.md

 to act as a simple interface to the Xapian storage/search query functionality.

-This driver supports match scoring and substring matches (on by default), which means it is RFC 3501 (IMAP4rev1) compliant.
-This driver does not support fuzzy searches.
+This driver supports match scoring and substring matches, which means it is RFC 3501 (IMAP4rev1) compliant (although substring searches are off by default).
+This driver does not support fuzzy searches, as there is no built-in support in Xapian for it.

 The driver passes all of the [ImapTest](https://imapwiki.org/ImapTest) search tests.